piotrpolak/pepiscms/README.md

 #### Groups

-An utility for managing user groups and groups access rights.
+A utility for managing user groups and groups access rights.

 Read more about [security policy](#security-policy).